Tina-Gh/Machine_Learning/README.md

 Q) For which models we MUST use Feature Scaling?

 A) up untill now, we do not have to use it for "Simple/Multiple/Polynomial Regression".
 We aslo DO NOT use it for "Decision Tree / Random Forest Regression" becase it doesn't make any sense since these models are based on simply splitting the data over and over and are not based on a special mathematical equation.
-We aslo do not have to 'necessarily use it for "Logistic Regression Classification" but employing it will improve the performance of it (So I used it in my model).
+We aslo do not have to 'necessarily use it for "Logistic Regression Classification" but employing it will improve the performance of the model (So I used it in my code, 16).

 But, we HAVE TO use it for "SVR Regression".